jonathanishhorowicz/cross_kingdom_cfbx/README.md

 ## Preprocessing

 The processing of both the bacterial and fungal QIIME files into phyloseqs can be found in [markdown/FAME_preprocessing.Rmd](markdown/FAME_preprocessing.Rmd).
 Note that this script is not runnable as the patient metadata files are not included to ensure data protection.
-Phyloseq objects that have been stripped of their full metadata (plus the metadata columns required for the analysis) are available in the `data` directory.
+Phyloseq objects equivalent to the processed outputs of this markdown file (apart from being stripped of their full metadata), plus the metadata columns required for the random forest analysis are available in the `data` directory.

 ## Random forest experiments (Figures 1 and 2)